calliope-project/euro-calliope/docs/workflow/build.md

 ## Run

-The build step creates all individual components of `euro-calliope`, like technologies and time series.
+The build step creates all individual components of Euro-Calliope, like technologies and time series.
 These can be combined to eventually build a final model to run simulations with.
 For an example of such a model, see `./build/model/{resolution}/example-model.yaml`.
 It is a complete Calliope model and can be used like any other, for example like so: